Tyler Harvey (footballer)

 Tyler Marshall Harvey (born 29 June 1995) is an English professional footballer who plays as a midfielder and a forward for Truro City.
-Born in Plymouth, he made his debut in the Football League in 2012.
+He made his debut in the Football League in 2012.

-Playing career
+Career

-Harvey joined Plymouth Argyle's Centre of Excellence in July 2004, at the age of nine.
+Born in Plymouth, Harvey joined Plymouth Argyle's Centre of Excellence in July 2004, at the age of nine.
 Aged 17 at the start of the 2012–13 season, his goal record for the youth side brought him to the attention of manager Carl Fletcher, as well as bigger clubs.
 He made his first team debut on 20 November 2012, in a 1–0 defeat to Bradford City at Valley Parade, after coming on for Paris Cowan-Hall after 74 minutes.
 He scored his first goal on his first start in a 1–1 boxing day draw with Torquay United at Home Park.
 In November 2013, Harvey joined Salisbury City on a youth loan until January 2014.
-He scored once in 4 games for Salisbury, the goal coming in a 3–1 win over Woking.
+He scored once in four games for Salisbury, the goal coming in a 3–1 win over Woking.
 His only goal of the 2013–14 season for Argyle was a header in a 2–1 win over Newport County.

-On 16 August 2014, Harvey scored his first goal of the 14–15 season, a free kick in the Devon Derby against Exeter City.
+On 16 August 2014, Harvey scored his first goal of the 2014–15 season, a free kick in the Devon Derby against Exeter City.